Do Go On - 373 - The Star Wars Holiday Special

 Yeah.

-And I think some people did that.
+people did that.

 And it's not live, so they've edited this.

-They've chosen to make that 10 minutes
+They've chosen to make that 10 minutes.

-Oh my god
+Oh my God.

-They've watched it back and gone
+They've watched it back and gone.

-That's it
+That's it.

-Just right
+Just right.

-It's a bunch of set pieces
+From there, it's a bunch of set pieces loosely linked to the plot.

-She's worried
+She's worried.

-She doesn't call Chewie or Han.
+She doesn't call Chewy or Hahn.

 No.